Transmission electron microscopic sample inspection.

 Image: Anna Schroll

 The Master of Science in Physics (M. Sc.
 Physics) is based on the long-standing physics teaching tradition provided by the Faculty of Physics and Astronomy at the Friedrich Schiller University Jena.
-The Master course was primarily designed for German students, who have already finished their Bachelor of Science in Physics.
-However, the course is also open for foreign students, since the lectures can be studied also in English.
+The Master's course was primarily designed for German students who have already finished their Bachelor of Science in Physics.
+However, the course is also open to foreign students, since the lectures can be studied also in English.
 Nevertheless, the degree of internationalization of the M.Sc.
 Physics program is not yet as comprehensive as for the M.Sc.
 Photonics program.
-Anybody who has successfully completed a Bachelor of Science in Physics at a German university or at a university in a EU-country will be accepted for the Master of Science in Physics without reseservation to the consecutive program of study.
+Anybody who has successfully completed a Bachelor of Science in Physics at a German university or at a university in an EU country will be accepted for the Master of Science in Physics without reseservation to the consecutive program of study.
 The acceptance of applicants from other institutions and other fields of study is decided individually.
-For many decades and to date, successful finishers of the studies in physics will face the most excellent career opportunities on the German and international labour market, including leading positions in industry, academia and public service.
+For many decades, successful finishers of physics study programs have been able to take advantage of the most excellent career opportunities on the German and international labor markets, including leading positions in industry, academia and public service.

 Key facts